Eric Larsen, Chair

 Geology is the scientific study of the history, structure, and composition of the earth, the natural processes that alter the earth’s surface, and the resources and hazards associated with the geologic environment.

-The geospatial sciences major prepares you for careers or graduate study in geospatial analytics, field and mapping technologies, environmental science and consulting, geospatial intelligence, geographic information systems, remote sensing, planning and geodesign.
+The geography and geoscience majors prepare you for careers or graduate study in geospatial analytics, geoscience, field and mapping technologies, hydrogeology, environmental science and consulting, geospatial intelligence, geographic information systems, remote sensing, planning and geodesign.

 Recent graduates from our program have obtained employment in a variety of positions within: